If you need to leave a joint tenancy, make sure you discuss the situation with the other tenants. Your actions directly affect them.

 The tenancy will automatically continue as a periodic tenancy if some tenants stay on after the fixed term ends, even if other joint tenants have moved out.

 If this happens you should try and get the remaining tenants to sign a new fixed term agreement with the landlord that doesn't include you.

 If you are the one staying you may be able to claim universal credit to get help with your rent if you’re on a low income.

 Finding a replacement tenant can be a good option if you want to leave but other tenants want to stay.

 Your landlord and all joint tenants need to agree before any new tenants can move in.

-If you reach an agreement for a new tenant to take over, make sure they sign a new tenancy agreement with the tenants who are staying on.
+If a replacement tenant is going to move in, make sure they sign a new agreement with the tenants who are staying on.